Sayani07/gghdr/README.md

 <img src="man/figures/README-gg_hdr-boxplot-1.png" width="100%" />

-It can be interesting to supplement a scatterplot with marginal distributions of one or both variables to enhance insights on the relationship between the two variables.
+It can be interesting to supplement a scatterplot with marginal distributions of one or both variables to enhance insights into the relationship between the two variables.
 This is possible through `geom_hdr_rug`.
-This points in the figure shows two clear clusters, one with shorter waiting times and shorter eruptions (around 2 minutes) and another with longer waiting times and longer eruptions (around 4.5 minutes).
+This shows two clear clusters, one with shorter waiting times and shorter eruptions (around 2 minutes) and another with longer waiting times and longer eruptions (around 4.5 minutes).
 The `geom_hdr_rug` adds to this information by displaying the highest density region of eruption time covering 50% and 99%.

 <!-- eruptions with longer waiting times tend to be longer in duration (around 4.5 minutes) and with shorter waiting times are most likely to last shorter (around 2 minutes).  -->